bgamari/ghc-wiki-import/commentary/rts/haskell-execution.md

 - `Hp` points to the byte before the first free byte in the (contiguous) allocation space.

-- `HpLim` points to the last avaiable byte in the current chunk of allocation space (see [Heap/Stack check failures](#Heap/Stackcheckfailures)).
+- `HpLim` points to the last available byte in the current chunk of allocation space (see [Heap/Stack check failures](#Heap/Stackcheckfailures)).

 - `Sp` points to the youngest allocated byte of stack.
 The stack grows downwards.
 Why?
-Because that means that a return address is at a lower address than the stack frame it "knows about", and that in turn means that we can treat a stack frame very like a heap object, with an info pointer (return address) as its first word.
+Because that means a return address is at a lower address than the stack frame it "knows about", and that in turn means that we can treat a stack frame very like a heap object, with an info pointer (return address) as its first word.

 - `SpLim` points to the last (youngest) available byte in the current stack.